How to Get Started in Voice Over: A General Guide, with Resources & Links

 Step 1: Take a Class

 Everyone knows you need a demo to get started.
-But cutting a demo before you’re ready — typically 12-18 months of training — is typically a bad idea [more on that below].
+But cutting a demo before you’re ready — typically 12-18 months of training — is generally a bad idea [more on that below].

 Your first step is to narrow down what type of voice work you most want to do, and take a class on that genre.